duncanhunter/Enterprise-Angular-applications-with-ngrx-and-nx/part-3-generating-components.md

 export class AuthModule {}
 ```

-index.ts is for the public api for the lib
+* Inspect the index.ts file which is for exporting public api surface for the lib.

-add to cli.json libs array allow us to use --app with libs to get cli scaffolding and code generation
+* Inspect .angular-cli.json libs array allow us to use -a with libs to get cli scaffolding and code generation

-1. delete everything but
+2. Delete everything but the router-outlet on the apps app.component.html file

+_**apps/customer-portal/src/app.components.ts**_

 ```ts
 <router-outlet></router-outlet>